Nights-Software/ns-docs/resources/nightShifts.md

 *Note: Always check your FiveM server console and F8 client console for errors, you need these to find your issue if you have one*

 1. Open /config/config.lua in VS Code.
-To read this file we recommend Visual Studio Code: https://code.visualstudio.com/download.
+To read this file we recommend Visual Studio Code: [Download VS Code](https://code.visualstudio.com/download).

 1. Once you've downloaded Visual Studio Code, open the file (or folder) with it to read it's contents, like config/config.lua | client/c_functions.lua | server/server.lua.